 B12 deficiency has been estimated to affect about 40% of people over 60 years of age, and about 40% of the general population are on the lower end of normal.

 Vitamin B12 deficiency can look like the signs and symptoms of diseases that are commonly associated with aging such as Alzheimer’s, dementia, cognitive disorders, multiple sclerosis, Parkinson’s, and other neurological problems; depression and anxiety; cardiovascular disease; cancer; and low libido.
-If someone you love has these symptoms, best to get their B12 levels checked and supplement if help reduce the symptoms.
+If someone you love has these symptoms, best to get their B12 levels checked and supplement accordingly to help reduce symptoms.